Top 10 Safest Banks in Asia

 You can generally open a UOB Wealth account as a non-resident, assuming you make a minimum deposit of S$100,000.

-Now that the “Lion City’s” major banks have officially cleared the top 3 spots on our list, here’s an article about how you can open a bank account in Singapore as a foreigner.
+Now that the “Lion City’s” major banks have officially cleared the top 3 spots on our list of the most stable banks in the world, here’s an article about how you can open an account in Singapore as a foreigner.

 Korea Development Bank